-U.S. Senate slaps new sanctions on Russia; Putin vows retaliation
+U.S. Senate slaps new sanctions on Russia, putting Trump in corner

 Putin said on a visit to Finland on Thursday that Russia was "exercising restraint and patience, but at some moment we'll have to retaliate.
 It's impossible to endlessly tolerate this boorishness towards our country."

-Putin, at a joint news conference with Finnish President Sauli Niinisto, also spoke about Obama's order last December to seize Russian diplomatic property in the United States and to expel 35 Russian diplomats.
+Putin, at a news conference with Finnish President Sauli Niinisto, also spoke about former President Barack Obama's order last December to seize Russian diplomatic property in the United States and to expel 35 Russian diplomats.

 "This goes beyond all reasonable bounds," Putin said.
 "And now these sanctions - they are also absolutely unlawful from the point of view of international law."

-Reporting by Patricia Zengerle in Washington and Denis Pinchuk in Savonlinna, Finland; additional reporting by Susan Heavey, Eric Walsh, Richard Cowan, Valerie Volcovici, Roberta Rampton, Arshad Mohammed, Yeganeh Torbati, David Alexander and Doina Chiacu in Washington; Writing by Yara Bayoumy; Editing by James Dalgleish and Grant McCool
+Reporting by Patricia Zengerle in Washington; Additional reporting by Denis Pinchuk in Savonlinna, Finland,; and Susan Heavey, Eric Walsh, Richard Cowan, Valerie Volcovici, Roberta Rampton, Arshad Mohammed, Yeganeh Torbati, David Alexander, Doina Chiacu and Steve Holland in Washington; Writing by Yara Bayoumy; Editing by Grant McCool and Peter Cooney